pyrotag/terbilang/README.md

 # Terbilang
 Golang library to convert Number to Word in Bahasa/Indonesia.

-This repository is inspiration is based from https://github.com/develoka/angka-terbilang-js
+This repository inspiration is based from https://github.com/develoka/angka-terbilang-js

 ## Install